linera-io/linera-protocol/roadmap/src/milestones/programmability.md

 Proposal:

-* Several requests to the same chain could be "bundled" in the same (all or nothing) transaction.
+* Several operations to the same chain could be "bundled" in the same (all or nothing) transaction.

 * Allowing many transactions per block could be useful for mempool-driven chains.